vladimirice/startup-surveys-server/README.md

 ## Features
 * OAuth (Google)
 * cookie-based sessions
+* A survey.

 ## TODO
 * Move credits price to the MongoDb and fetch the data from it
 * Add RequestWithUser to all desired express requests
+* Autotests
+* Send emails on the background